-Financial assets at fair value through profit or loss include financial assets designated as hedging instruments in an effective hedge, or financial assets mandatorily required to be measured at fair value.
-There are no such assets held for trading.
-Financial assets at fair value through profit or loss are carried in the statement of financial position at fair value with net changes in fair value recognised in the statement of profit or loss except to the extent they are subject to hedge accounting.
+Financial assets at fair value through profit or loss include financial assets held for trading, financial assets designated as hedging instruments in an effective hedge, or financial assets mandatorily required to be measured at fair value.
+Financial assets at fair value through profit or loss are carried in the balance sheet at fair value with net changes in fair value recognised in the profit and loss account except to the extent they are subject to hedge accounting.